matthias-meier-econ/matthias-meier-econ.github.io/README.md

 ----

 <details>
-  <summary markdown="span">Systematic Monetary Policy and the Effects of Government Spending</font>
+  <summary markdown="span">Systematic Monetary Policy and the Effects of Government Spending

   (with <a href="https://lukas-hack.github.io/index.html" target="_blank">Lukas Hack</a> and <a href="https://sites.google.com/site/istrefiklodiana/" target="_blank">Klodiana Istrefi</a>)</summary>